Alberton (SA)

 Alberton displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Alberton, as evaluated at the latest Census, consisted of 69.1% houses and 30.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-The level of home ownership in Alberton was higher than that of Adelaide metro at 33.9%, with the remaining dwellings either mortgaged (37.6%) or rented (28.5%).
-The median monthly mortgage repayment in the area was $1,602, above the Adelaide metro average of $1,562.
-The median weekly rent figure in Alberton was recorded at $279, compared to Adelaide metro's $320.
-Nationally, Alberton's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Alberton's dwelling structure, as per the latest Census, consisted of 69.1% houses and 30.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Alberton stood at 33.9%, with mortgaged dwellings at 37.6% and rented ones at 28.5%.
+The median monthly mortgage repayment was $1,602, higher than Adelaide metro's average of $1,562.
+The median weekly rent in Alberton was $279, lower than Adelaide metro's $320.
+Nationally, Alberton's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing